-They usually also feel back pain when standing or sitting for a long period.
+They usually also feel back pain when standing or sitting for an extended period.

 And even if they do show something, it doesn’t say that that is the cause of the pain you’re feeling.

-But I found a way to treat people with exactly this problem.
+But I found a way to treat people with precisely this problem.

-And here I’m going to show you how you can do the same to with just a few exercises.
+And here I’m going to show you how you can do the same too with just a few exercises.

-A recent study shows that doing back pain exercises regularly can prevent back pain comming back in the future.
+A recent study shows that by doing back pain exercises regularly, you can prevent back pain coming back in the future.

-I can even let you feel the same thing in your hand when you move it like your moving your back.
+I can even let you feel the same thing in your hand when you move it like you’re bending your back.